 “If someone had asked me what is going to happen in your life, I couldn’t have even dreamed it,” Davis said.
 “That church gave me an identity so strong that it has kept me going all these years.”

-Joining Davis on the panel hosted by Bryce Wiebe, the former director of Special Offerings, were Tracy Dace, the founder and chief executive officer of DREAAM (Driven to Reach Excellence & Academic Achievement for Males) in Champaign, Illinois, and the Rev. Dave Brown, a member of the PC(USA)’s Education Roundtable who’s retired from ministry having most recently served Immanuel Presbyterian Church in Tacoma, Washington.
+Joining Davis on the panel hosted by Bryce Wiebe, director of Special Offerings and the Presbyterian Giving Catalog, were Tracy Dace, the founder and chief executive officer of DREAAM (Driven to Reach Excellence & Academic Achievement for Males) in Champaign, Illinois, and the Rev. Dave Brown, a member of the PC(USA)’s Education Roundtable who’s retired from ministry having most recently served Immanuel Presbyterian Church in Tacoma, Washington.

 “I am the proud son of an educator and civil rights activist,” Dace said.
 “I was under the wisdom of a woman who understood the intersection of education and justice.”